smashyalts/native-leak-profiling/README.md

 ## Usage
 Once you have set the custom docker image, let the server run and allow Jeprof GIFs to accumulate in `dumps/output`.\
+By default, Jemalloc is configured to make dumps every 2GiB of memory allocation - these dumps will not freeze your server, and they are only 50-200KiB in size.\
+However, the Docker images will automatically remove these and convert them into readable GIFs, each of which are around 200-300KiB.
+Plan accordingly for increased storage usage if you plan to run it for a long time.\
-You can then analyze these GIFs (see https://github.com/jeffgriffith/native-jvm-leaks/blob/master/README.md)
+You can then analyze these GIFs once created - you will have a lot to go through - (see https://github.com/jeffgriffith/native-jvm-leaks/blob/master/README.md)

 ## Acknowledgements
 These are adapted Dockerfiles and entrypoints from [pterodactyl/yolks](https://github.com/pterodactyl/yolks/tree/master/java).